What does the SoA do?

 Is there anywhere I can get help on mental health issues to do with writing?

 If you have any concerns about your mental health at any time, we would recommend that you speak to your GP or mental health provider.

 We hear often from writers who are struggling with the pressures of working in isolation, financial hardship, fulfilling caring duties, suffering from ill health, bereavement or loneliness, and many other difficulties that come with writing.

 You are not alone.
-The SoA is actively looking to provide more support to writers who are struggling: our new Writers as Carers group is now holding monthly online hangout sessions; we have private Facebook groups, for writers to meet and share concerns online; and we are expanding our regional groups network to try and build communities of writers across the UK.
+The SoA is actively looking to provide more support to writers who are struggling: our Writers as Carers group is now holding monthly online hangout sessions; we have private Facebook groups, for writers to meet and share concerns online; and we are expanding our network of local groups to try and build communities of authors across the UK and beyond.